Isle of Arran: Tourism

-The island's main industry is tourism, with outdoor activities such as walking, cycling and wildlife watching being especially popular.
-Popular walking routes include climbing to the summit of Goat Fell, and the Arran Coastal Way, a 107 km trail that goes around the coastline the island.
+The island's main industry is tourism; outdoor activities such as walking, cycling and wildlife watching are especially popular.
+Popular walking routes include climbing to the summit of Goat Fell, and the Arran Coastal Way, a 107 km trail that goes around the coastline of the island.
 The Arran Coastal Way was designated as one of Scotland's Great Trails by Scottish Natural Heritage in June 2017.

-One of Arran's best known tourist attraction is Brodick Castle, owned by the National Trust for Scotland.
+One of Arran's best known tourist attractions is Brodick Castle, owned by the National Trust for Scotland.
 The Auchrannie Resort, which contains two hotels, three restaurants, two leisure complexes and an adventure company, is one of biggest employers on the island.
 The island has a number of golf courses including the 12 hole Shiskine links course, founded in 1896.